Fan Tchunpi

-Fan Tchunpi or Fang Junbi (方君璧 (Fāng Jūnbì); 1898–1986), was a Chinese artist known for her brush-and-ink paintings in the traditional guóhuà style.
-Trained in Western painting techniques while living in France, her work is known for its combination of European and Chinese formal elements.
-Called "one of the most important and prolific Chinese artists of the modern era," her work has been the subject of retrospective exhibitions at the Hood Museum of Art, the Musée Cernuschi, and the Fung Ping Shan Museum.
+Fan Tchunpi or Fang Junbi (方君璧 (Fāng Jūnbì); 1898–1986) was a Chinese artist known for her guóhuà brush-and-ink paintings, which combine European and Chinese elements.
+Her retrospective exhibitions were held at the Hood Museum of Art, the Musée Cernuschi, and the Fung Ping Shan Museum.

 Background

 Born in Fuzhou, Fan was the eleventh child of a wealthy merchant family.
-In 1912, she moved to France with her older sister Junying and sister-in-law Zeng Xing.
+Her siblings include Fang Shengdong and Fang Junying.
+In 1912, she moved to France with Junying and sister-in-law Zeng Xing.
 From 1917 Fan studied art at the Académie Julian in Paris and then at the École des Beaux-Arts in Bordeaux, where she graduated in 1920.
 Upon her return to China, she became closely associated with the Lingnan School of traditional Chinese painters based in Shanghai.
 Forced into exile with the establishment of the People's Republic of China in 1949, Fan fled to Paris and eventually moved to Boston in 1957, returning to China only once in 1972.
 She finally moved to Geneva in 1983, where she lived until her death.